Welcome to the new web by ČSOP. Let's help our meadows!

 About the Project

 Regional meadow seed mixtures have been used in the Czech Republic for quite a long time in some places, but only locally.
 But how can meadow restoration in this way be extended to as many areas as possible?
 Will the technologies we have experience with in some places work well elsewhere?
 What about trying out some new ones?
-These are the questions that the Czech Union for Nature Conservation and its partners are trying to answer in a project called "Regional seed mixtures as an effective tool for protecting the diversity of grassland habitats".
+These are the questions that the Czech Union for Nature Conservation and its partners were trying to answer in a project called "Regional seed mixtures as an effective tool for protecting the diversity of grassland habitats".

-This project has several objectives.
+This project had several objectives.
 Firstly, to find as many meadows with high biodiversity as possible across the country that can serve as a source of seeds, map them all and enter them into a database.
 Secondly: to test different seed collection technologies in different places and see how well they work.
 And thirdly: to disseminate all the knowledge and experience gathered to as many people as possible.

-The project runs from April 2022 to April 2024 and is supported by Norway through the Norway Grants with 21,709,935.98 CZK (out of a total of 24,122,151.10 CZK).
-However, we will continue the project activities even after the end of the project.
+The project run from April 2022 to April 2024 and was supported by Norway through the Norway Grants with 21,709,935.98 CZK (out of a total of 24,122,151.10 CZK).
+However, we continue with the project activities even after the end of the project.

 Project description